privacypatterns/patterns/patterns/Privacy-color-coding.md

 The results of privacy settings such as visibility are divided into different levels.
 A distinct color is assigned to each of these levels.
-Everytime the user is performing an action where privacy settings come into play, the color is used as an indication of the privacy settings currently in effect.
+Every time the user is performing an action where privacy settings come into play, the color is used as an indication of the privacy settings currently in effect.
 The choice of colors should take into account prevalent color meanings, like usage of the color red for